Skip to content

 5.1 Assess the Current State

-• Who leans too much on empathy without expertise?
+• Who leans too much on empathy without technical depth?
+(High W, Lower C: warm but unconvincing on complex objections)

 5.3 Verify and Track Progress